bart747/mysite/content/blog/resilient-ui.md

 ## Embrace Foundations

 If I need to pick between working on something essential or adding bells and whistles, I pick essentials.
 It's just hard to be really good at all of them, so why even focus on *nice to haves*?
-What usually piss people off is fundamentals refusing to work as they should.
-Not lack of *bahama yellow* in a color palette.
+What usually piss people off is fundamentals refusing to work as they should – not lack of *bahama yellow* in a color palette.

 Working extra on things like clarity (intuitiveness, readability) and speed will give you more than any neophiliac thing.